Configure SAML-based single sign-on for your application using the Microsoft Graph API

 • Grant yourself the following delegated permissions: Application.ReadWrite.All, AppRoleAssignment.ReadWrite.All, Policy.Read.All, Policy.ReadWrite.ApplicationConfiguration, and User.ReadWrite.All.

-Step 1: Create the application
+Step 1: Identify the application to configure

 Request